ergo-services/ergo/docs/actors/pool.md

 **Don't forward Exit signals intentionally**.
 The pool doesn't forward Exit messages to workers.
 If you need to broadcast shutdown to all workers, iterate manually and send to each worker PID.

 **Monitor forwarding metrics**.
-If `messages_unhandled` increases, your pool is undersized or workers are too slow.
+If `ergo:messages_unhandled` increases, your pool is undersized or workers are too slow.
 Scale up with `AddWorkers` or optimize worker processing.

 **Use priority for pool management**.
 Send management commands with `MessagePriorityHigh` to ensure they go to the pool, not forwarded to workers.